ligato/site/content/architecture/lig-framework-overview.md

     </pre>
 </div>

 ---

 #### Proto

 Protobufs is method that defines the structure and serialized format of the data associated with an object.
 Ligato implements a .proto definition for each configuration object.

-The is the .proto file for the VPP L3 route:
+Here is a snippet of the .proto file for a VPP L3 route:

 <div>
     <pre>